 Hello friends – how goes the long weekend?
 Good you say?
 Let’s make it great by rustling up a pan of these brownies.
 All it takes is some undecidedly fancy ingredients to get some pretty darn delicious results.
-Now I have had a go-to brownie recipe for a long time now, it is quick and delicious.
+Now I have had a go-to brownie recipe for a long time now, it is quick and delicious and I've been making a version of it since I was little.
 With a few notable exceptions other brownie recipes have left me feeling a little ‘meh’ especially the ones that have involved elaborate procedures and recommended that I wait 24 hours before trying a piece – laughable really.

 When I came across this one from Cookie + Kate I had a feeling.
 For one she takes crackly tops seriously, as do I. For another she seems to really get that a brownie, a perfect brownie, should be mostly fudgy but with a little bit of heft.
 A rich caramelly back note, a touch of coffee and a little extra cocoa powder doesn’t hurt.
 Also I think the stirring is kinda magical – the last 50 strokes at the end – don’t skip it.